Well now there is an answer!!

 I will provide a fun, yet informative days instruction on the art of digiscoping.

-Learn using one or both of these set ups!!
+Learn using either compact, DSLR or both set ups!!

 DSLR Style Digiscoping Set Up